rchillyard/Majabigwaduce/README.md

 =============

 Majabigwaduce\* (aka _Akka/MapReduce_) is a framework for implementing map-reduce using [Scala](http://www.scala-lang.org) and [Akka](http://akka.io) actors.
 I tried to use only the intrinsic notion of map and reduce.
-Thus is is not exactly like Hadoop's map-reduce (although it is similar).
+This is not exactly like Hadoop's map-reduce (although it is similar).

 __Why__ would anyone want to do map-reduce using actors?
 It's a good question.
 For me, it arose initially because I needed an example of using actors for the class I was teaching on Scala and Big Data.
 I also wanted to ensure that the students understood the essence of map-reduce rather than some derived version of it.